July 1, 2016

-Student workers accrue sick time at the rate of .034 hours for every one hour of work to a maximum of 48 hours.
-Employees in this category may use a maximum of 24 hours per year.
+These categories accrue sick time at the rate of .034 hours for every one hour of work to a maximum of 72 hours.

 Teaching and research assistants

-Teaching and research assistants accrue paid sick time at the rate of 5.78 hours for every month of 100% work to a maximum of 48 hours.
-Employees in this category may use a maximum of 24 hours per year.
+Teaching and research assistants accrue sick time at the rate of 5.78 hours for every month of 100% work to a maximum of 72 hours.

 Policy for postdoctoral scholars can be found in Appendix B of the Postdoctoral Scholars policy.